Now accepting applications for Fall 2023. Please visit hbku.edu.qa/en/admissions for further information.

 Program: MS in Islamic Art, Architecture and Urbanism |

-The online application form can be accessed here.
+The application form can be accessed online by clicking here.

 Please note that this application is for admissions only.
 Information on how to apply for funding (where applicable) is provided to students who have been admitted to the program.